Mr-robot66/Mr-robot66/README.md

 - 👋 Hi, I’m @Mr-robot66
-- 👀 I’m interested in learn programing methods
+- 👀 I’m interested in learn programing methods.
-- 🌱 I’m currently learning c++
+- 🌱 I am currently taking the course CS50.
-- 💞️ I’m looking to collaborate on projects for beginners
+- 💞️ I’m looking to collaborate on projects for beginners.
 - 📫 How to reach me gallenova10@gmail.com

 <!---